Smart City Project: The City of Paderborn

 Paderborn stands out as a growing university city and IT location with a strong economy.
 The creation of affordable housing, the maintenance and development of attractive urban neighbourhoods, dealing with increased mobility and the great opportunity of regenerative energy production in the region are central topics for this large city in the rural area.
 Because of these challenges, Paderborn can benefit substantially from the Smart City program and can serve as a model for urban development challenges throughout Germany.

 Whether statistics, map services or measurement data – the City of Paderborn wanted all of its citizens to be able to view and use the various public data sets of the city.
-And so the City of Paderborn asked Sirus to set up an Open Data Platform and Cockpit, including visualisation and a workflow for demanding data records.
+And so the City of Paderborn asked Sirus to set up an Open Data Portal and Cockpit, including visualisation and a workflow for demanding data records.

 In the future, the central open data platform will be the hub for all publicly accessible data of the city of Paderborn.
 Different data sets will be made available here and can also be specifically requested by citizens.
 Existing data will be enriched with additional data obtained by means of sensor technology, such as water level data of the Pader river.